MarMar251/OpenMP/README.md

-The following modifications have been made to the project (from what had pus yesterday):
+The following modifications have been made to the project (from what pushed yesterday):

 The number of threads for parallel work distribution can now be specified.